 TALON Metal Affinity Resin is complexed with cobalt ions that make it highly selective for his-tagged proteins.
 TALON’s cobalt-containing reactive core has strict spatial requirements—only proteins containing adjacent histidines or specially positioned, neighboring histidines are able to bind.
 The spatial requirements for nickel-based resins (e.g., Ni-NTA) are less strict—these resins have a much higher affinity for randomly positioned (i.e., non-his-tag) histidines.
 As a result, TALON resin binds more specifically to his-tagged proteins.

-TALON Superflow is specifically designed for quick and effective purification of his-tagged proteins at high flow rates and medium pressure (up to 150 psi)—it’s ideal for FPLC applications.
+TALON Superflow is specifically designed for quick and effective purification of his-tagged proteins at high flow rates and medium pressure (up to 150 psi)—it’s ideal for FPLC applications (see example).
 For prepacked 1 ml and 5 ml cartridges, please see the HisTALON Cartridge product page.

 Uniform Matrix Guarantees Less Contamination